 The accessibility funding builds on previous government support announced for the construction of the cultural centre, which is part of a broader effort to revitalize the Centennial site and enhance community gathering spaces.

-Nationally, the Enabling Accessibility Fund allocated $18.2 million to similar projects designed to promote inclusion and participation across Canada.
+Nationally, the Enabling Accessibility Fund allocated $18.2 million to similar projects designed to promote inclusion and participation across Canada. n